Parpaing777/doom-webapp/README.md

 4) On the main Create Web App page, select the Review + create at the bottom of the screen.
    This will take you to the Review page.
 Select Create to create your App Service.

+## Deploy DOOM
+After we have created our web app, we can now deploy DOOM to the web app.